 some of what we will learn

-(Sometimes these kinds of lists are called learning outcomes; a lot of this is very general, because it exists here to satisfy external accrediting agencies and needs to be very flexible to encompass all the specific things we will learn about together, many of which we don’t know about yet!
-And you will all have different results here at the end of the year, because you will have focused on different aspects from among this list, or added to it.):
+A lot of this is very general, because it exists here to satisfy external accrediting agencies and needs to be very flexible to encompass all the specific things we will learn about together, many of which we don’t know about yet!
+At the same time, these skill and competencies and abilities have value and we want you to gain them, or know about them.
+You will all also have different results here at the end of the year, because you will have focused on different aspects from among this list, or added to it.

 - to understand and appreciate a wide array of humanistic texts, including things like music, novels, paintings, poetry, films, theater, sculptures, buildings, and digital media;

 - to observe patterns and create compelling connections between seemingly disparate texts;

 - to recognize and articulate observations about change through time—of social structures; cultural production; values, attitudes, or beliefs; and other examples of human creative and imaginative work;